-- [i] Public Auction.
+- [3] Following each donation, the President/CEO provides the Board with a written report of each donation with a list of the donated computer equipment at the regularly scheduled Board meeting following the donation. - [ii] Public Auction.
 The Authority may conduct a public auction of unclaimed items.
 The Authority shall provide notice of the public auction at least five days prior to the auction by publication in a newspaper of general circulation published in San Diego County.
-After each auction, the Authority may destroy or otherwise dispose of any unsold articles. - [ii] Public Use.
+After each auction, the Authority may destroy or otherwise dispose of any unsold articles. - [iii] Public Use.
 On written determination by the President/CEO, or the designee of the President/CEO, that an unclaimed article is needed for public use, the Authority may retain such article for such use. - [b] Money.
 After unclaimed money has been in the custody of the Authority's Treasurer for three years, the Treasurer shall cause a notice to be published once a week for two consecutive weeks in a newspaper of general circulation within San Diego County.
 The notice shall state the amount of money, the account in which it is held, and that the money shall become the property of the Authority on a designated date not less than forty-five days nor more than sixty days after the first publication of the notice.
 If no valid claim for the money or verified complaint is filed prior to the designated date, the money shall become the property of the Authority on the designated date.
 If a verified complaint is filed prior to the designated date, the Treasurer shall hold the unclaimed money until the court has rendered its decision on the complaint.

+[Amended by Resolution No. 2019-0004 dated January 3, 2019.]
 [Amended by Resolution No. 2018-00106 dated October 4, 2018.]
 [Adopted by Resolution No. 2010-0055 dated May 6, 2010.]